 Board Certified Orthopedic Surgeons & Internal Medicine located in Roswell, NM

 The hip, one of your body’s largest joints, is prone to a variety of injuries and conditions that cause pain.
 For problems affecting your hip, count on the expertise of Spine and Orthopedic Center of New Mexico, located in Roswell, New Mexico, to set you on the path to recovery.
-The practice is led by Omar N. Osmani, MD, a fellowship-trained board-certified surgeon with more than 16 years of experience.
+The practice is led by Omar N. Osmani, MD, and David Ball, DPM, board-certified surgeons with years of experience.
 Call the office today to discuss your condition.

 The hip is a major ball-and-socket joint, which connects the upper end of your thigh bone to your pelvis.
 Pain in your hip may signal an underlying problem with one of the bones, nerves, or tissues that make up your hip joint.
 These problems may include:

 - Hip fractures

 - Tendonitis of the hip

 - Hip bursitis

 A hip condition can cause pain in your hip and other locations, such as your buttocks, groin, upper thigh, or outer hip.

 How do I find out what’s wrong with my hip?